Clionella striolata

 Clionella striolata is a species of sea snail, a marine gastropod mollusk in the family Clavatulidae.

 Description

 The size of an adult shell varies between 14 mm and 22 mm.

 The squat, bucciniform shell has convex whorls and a rather large aperture.
 The siphonal canal is barely notched.
 The anal sinus is very shallow.
 The arcuate ribs number 14-19 per whorl, but becoming sometimes obsolete on later whorls.
 The color of the shell consists of patches of yellowish-brown.

 Characteristic for this species is that the spiral sculpture shows 4–5 well-spaced grooves per whorl.
 Furthermore, the subsutural cord is feeble.

 Distribution

-This marine species occurs in lower midtidal rock pools off Namaqualand to Cape Hangklip, South Africa.
+This marine species occurs in lower mid-tidal rock pools off Namaqualand to Cape Hangklip, South Africa.